 Pocket pinch is comparatively on the higher side as it is a premium property situated in an exotic location.
 It will cost around Rs.600 – Rs 800 for 2.
 However, it entirely depends on the kind of tea you chose.
 Teas can cost Rs.250 to Rs.1000 for 2.

-Sit at the open space and sip and look at the vast expanse of the green tea planted slopes of the hills.
+Sit at the open space and sip and look at the vast expanse of the green tea-planted slopes of the hills.
 The place has lots of orchids and other flowers.
 There is a glass-walled lounge.
 You can choose to sit inside too.
 The lobby has a little store to purchase teas and other things related to tea.
 You may wonder why it is called a deck.
 That’s because a part of it is floating over the tea garden like the deck of a ship.
 It is a photogenic place.
-The décor, the tea estate, the prayer flags, the mist and the cool air and the narrow gauge railway track and the insignificant railway station together make the place out of the world.
+The décor, the tea estate, the prayer flags, the mist, the cool air, and the narrow gauge railway track, and the insignificant railway station together make the place out of the world.

 Some of the eateries in Darjeeling are institutions themselves.
 Keventer’s is one such restaurant.
 It was established in the 1920s.
 It is popular for breakfast, especially on the rooftop where the great film director Satyajit Ray was often seen.
 We have also seen the famous proposal scene from Anurag Basu’s popular movie ‘Barfi’, where Ileana D’Cruz sat at Keventer’s rooftop and Ranbir Kapoor proposed her from the iconic clock tower.